updated on 25 January 2023

 There are two types of loan available for your undergraduate degree:

 Most students have to use both types of loan and the loans are repayable after you’ve graduated.
-In terms of repayments, you pay 9% on any earnings over the repayment threshold of £27,295 a year, £2,274 a month or £524 a week.
+In terms of repayments, for those who started their course on or after 1 August 2023, you’ll pay 9% on any earnings over the repayment threshold of £25,000 a year, £2,083 a month or £480 a week.
 If you earn less than that, you don’t repay the loan.
 These figures change on 6 April each year, so check the government website.

 Some grants are also available from your university or indirectly when you’ve gone through the normal loans application process (the money actually comes from your local education authority).
 Government maintenance grants were scrapped by the government in September 2016.

-Visit the government’s student finance website for more details on how financial support is administered.
+Visit the government’s student finance website for more details of how financial support is administered.

 In addition, education charity Brightside has a free online budget calculator – www.studentcalculator.org.uk – which is useful in helping you manage your money once you’re at university.